indiana-nikel/mds_proj_522/template/README.md

 ├── img                <- Raw images from third-parties
 |
 ├── sandbox            <- Raw files from third parties for documentation purposes only.
+├── template           <- Template files from project creation for documentation
 ```

 ---